ar-51/ar-51.github.io/docs/Mocap Studio/Mocap-Studio - Recording an FBX.md

 ## Open Mocap Studio and Check for Connectivity
 ### Launch Mocap Studio:
 1. Open the Mocap Studio application.
 2. In the upper right corner, ensure that the two indicators are green.
-This signals that Mocap Studio has found both the management unit (CVS) and the Mocap System (CVS) in its local network.
+This signals that Mocap Studio has found both the management unit (OMS) and the Mocap System (CVS) in its local network.
 ![1.connectivity.png](/assets/images/record_with_mocap_studio/1.connectivity.png)

 ## Record the animation